-Governance at IJGA lies with the Management Team.
-The IJGA Management Team works closely with Heritage Academy, who lead academics for IJGA, and with the Residential Advisors, who focus on matters related to the student experience, as well as with all administrators leading the day-to-day operations of IJGA.
-They work together will all deliberations informed by a collaborative spirit and shared commitment to IJGA’s educational and training mission.
+Governance at IJGA Old Carolina lies with the Management Team.
+The IJGA OC Management Team works closely with Heritage Academy, who lead academics for IJGA OC, and with the Residential Advisors, who focus on matters related to the student experience, as well as with all administrators leading the day-to-day operations of IJGA OC.
+They work together on all deliberations, informed by a collaborative spirit and shared commitment to IJGA’s educational and training mission.

 Andrew Summers was born in Nigeria and grew up in South Africa, countries that his father served in as an educational missionary.
 He returned to his homeland of Scotland to complete his high school education then went on to earn his undergraduate degree and chartered accountant qualification at St Andrew’s University, Edinburgh University and Heriot Watt University.